Where: Chicago Cultural Center, 78 E. Washington St., 312-744-6630

-Engaging music and dance in a kid-friendly setting, the FREE admission Juicebox presented by Lifeway Foods programs are geared toward the stroller set and enjoyable for the whole family.
+Engaging music and dance in a kid-friendly setting, the FREE admission Juicebox programs are geared toward the stroller set and enjoyable for the whole family.
 Children will experience a diverse range of artistic and educational presentations, with hosts regularly inviting youngsters to move, dance and interact with performers.

 Presented by the Chicago Department of Cultural Affairs and Special Events and Lifeway Foods.

 The Juicebox series runs on alternating Fridays at the Chicago Cultural Center and Saturdays at the Garfield Park Conservatory, with occasional special events at other venues.
 Except where noted, performances are 11-11:45am.

 Other free things to do at the Chicago Cultural Center

 - Tours are presented Wednesdays, Fridays and Saturdays at 1:15 pm.

 - Tours meet in the Randolph Street lobby.

 - The group will be limited to the first twenty people.

 - To schedule tours for groups of ten or more at other times, contact Anna Marie Gazzi at 312.744.7917.

 Private Group Tours: